Assisstant/3Decembar/README.md

 Simple Video Embedding Website

-A lightweight and customizable website for embedding and sharing videos.
-This project is perfect for showcasing video content for various purposes, such as promoting events, providing educational resources, or highlighting achievements.
+This project is a lightweight and customizable website for embedding and sharing videos.
+It is perfect for showcasing video content for various purposes, such as promoting events, providing educational resources, or highlighting achievements.

 Table of Contents
 Demo